whad-team/whad-client/doc/source/cli/generic/wsniff.rst

 Sniffing without any keys
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Without the decryption actiatvated, all packets will be shown as is.
-If they are alreatdy in clear format (beacons), they are showed in clear.
+Without the decryption enabled, all packets will be shown as is.
+If they are already in clear format (beacons), they are showed in clear without further processing.
 If encrypted, the packets are showed encrypted/obfuscated.

 If ``wsniff`` is to be piped to ``wshark`` tool, do not active decryption since decryption will output decrypted and reassembled packets that are no longer valid for wireshark.